 12 July 2014 by Laura

-284 years ago today the English potter Josiah Wedgwood was born.
+Over 200 years ago, on 12 July 1730, the English potter Josiah Wedgwood was born.
 Founder of the Wedgwood company, he become one of the most influential ceramic manufacturers in the world and earned the title ‘The Father of English Potters’.

 Decorative Arts curator, Alyson Pollard tells us more about the Lady Lever’s Wedgwood collection and what made this potter so significant:

 “If you were asked to name one of the most brilliant men of the eighteenth century you probably would not think of the potter, Josiah Wedgwood (1730-1795).
 However, Wedgwood was a key figure in the 18th century and a true innovator and forward thinker.
 He made his fortune through the production of cream coloured earthenware for everyday use, which he called ‘useful ware’.